Comment Policy

 Strawberry Jam Ingredients

 The recipe I used to make strawberry jam this year comes from Anna Olson of the food network.
 This recipe does not make a large batch of jam – it yields approximately 6 cups.
 It is a fairly sweet jam and I think the amount of sugar could be reduced by ½ cup to 3½ cups (instead of 4 cups the recipe calls for).
 However, degree of jam sweetness is one of personal preference and much depends on the variety of strawberries being used and how much natural sugar the berries already contain.
 This is not a super-thick jam and it does not use pectin.
+I found I had to boil it longer than the recipe directions said.
+In fact, I boiled it near an hour to get it thick enough for my liking.
 The flavour is really good and authentic.
 One thing I do is use a potato masher to crush up some, but not all, of the berries because I like some chunks of berries in my jam but not so many that it makes it difficult to spread.

 Preparing Ingredients for Strawberry Jam